-announcements concerning our competitors or the pharmaceutical industry in general;

-achievement of expected product sales and profitability;

-manufacture, supply or distribution shortages;

-actual or anticipated fluctuations in our operating results;
+the success of our efforts to obtain adequate intellectual property protection for our product candidates; announcements concerning our competitors or the pharmaceutical industry in general; achievement of expected product sales and profitability; manufacture, supply or distribution shortages; actual or anticipated fluctuations in our operating results;

-FDA or other U.S. or foreign regulatory actions affecting us or our industry or other healthcare reform measures in the United States;

-changes in financial estimates or recommendations by securities analysts;

-trading volume of our common stock;

-sales of our common stock by us, our executive officers and directors or our stockholders in the future;
+FDA or other U.S. or foreign regulatory actions affecting us or our industry or other healthcare reform measures in the United States; changes in financial estimates or recommendations by securities analysts; trading volume of our common stock; sales of our common stock by us, our executive officers and directors or our stockholders in the future;

-general economic and market conditions and overall fluctuations in the United States equity markets; and the loss of any of our key scientific or management personnel.
+the loss of any of our key scientific or management personnel.